 - This TIP is financially constrained, and all projects in the TIP come from the conforming LRTP of the Boston Region MPO, Charting Progress to 2040. - All regionally significant projects included in the TIP have been included in the air quality analysis for the conforming LRTP.
-These projects are of the same design and concept as presented in the LRTP. - Because projects in the TIP come from the conforming LRTP, and all regionally significant LRTP projects for 2016 through 2020, (both Federal and Non-Federal Aid) are programmed
+These projects are of the same design and concept as presented in the LRTP. - Because projects in the TIP come from the conforming LRTP, and all regionally significant LRTP projects for 2016 through 2020, (both Federal and Non-Federal Aid) are programmed in the TIP, the same air quality analysis used for the LRTP can be used for the TIP.

-&lt;sup>1 The Boston area carbon monoxide maintenance area includes Boston, Cambridge, Chelsea, Everett, Malden, Medford, Quincy, Revere, and Somerville.
+1 The Boston area carbon monoxide maintenance area includes Boston, Cambridge, Chelsea, Everett, Malden, Medford, Quincy, Revere, and Somerville.